-Prior to participating in the ADA International Fellowship Program, Goodluck took part in the Young African Leaders Initiative Fellowship (YALI) in Nairobi, a U.S. State Department program launched by President Obama to foster excellence among emerging professionals in Africa.
-Along with other program management tasks, Goodluck monitors project progress and maintains documentation of program data and lessons learned.
-He also builds strong relationships with project partners and government officials and provides key technical support.
+At the time of his participation in the ADA International Fellowship Program, Goodluck worked as a Program Officer for the education NGO Childreach Tanzania.
+He also previously took part in the Young African Leaders Initiative Fellowship (YALI) in Nairobi, a U.S. State Department program launched by President Obama to foster excellence among emerging professionals in Africa.

 To read Goodluck’s project progress report click here.